-1. Incorporating various options for profile customization helps maximize creative expression and encourages users to personalize their pages.
+1. Encourage customization.
+Incorporating various options for profile customization helps maximize creative expression and encourages users to personalize their pages.

-2. There should be ways for users to market their skills, find work opportunities, and connect with other users.
+2. Foster networking building.
+Many creatives are in search of jobs, opportunities, and ways to grow.
+Thus, creative platforms should provide ways for users to market their skills, find work opportunities, and connect with other creatives.

 With this in mind, I moved to the next steps in laying out the foundation of the pages.